JonathanDyke/Texas/README.md

 ## Gameplay

 Between 2 and 8 players are each given 1000 chips to play with and can bet, raise and re-raise between rounds, as in a normal game of Texas Hold'em.
-This is an implementation without blinds and without an ante, so if all players fold before the flop a new game is started.
+This is an implementation without blinds and without an ante, so if all players fold before the flop a new round is started.

-The round is completed either following the final round of betting, or when there is only one player left, at which point the chips pot is evenly distributed between the winner(s).
-Rounds will continue until there is only one player is left with chips.
+Each round is completed following either the final round of betting, or when there is only one player left, at which point the chips pot is evenly distributed between the winner(s).
+Rounds will continue until there is only one player left with chips.

 For further information on the rules, please visit https://en.wikipedia.org/wiki/Texas_hold_%27em